Pipits/pipit-fa/readme.md

 ### The app

-* Download the latest version of the Catalog App.
+* Download the latest version of the app.
 * Unzip the download
 * Place the `pipit_fa` folder in `perch/addons/apps`
 * Add `pipit_fa` to your app list in `perch/config/apps.php`